bethsmith0623/SEI-CC_4/work/w10/d3/03-react-state-props/03-react-state-props.md

 There are a couple of different ways to call `setState`...

-The simplest approach is like what we did above:
+The simplest approach is like what we did above, by simply providing an object as the only argument that gets merged with the current state object:

 ```js
 this.setState({